 The Rest API Browser

-Every Prismic repository includes an API browser that will help you discover your API, test your queries, and display the JSON results.
+Every Prismic repository includes an API Browser to help you discover your API, test your queries, and display the JSON results.
 This is based on our RESTFUL API.
-Here we will go through the details on how to use the API Browser.
+Here we will go through the details on how to use the API Browser. - previews

 Go to the browser

 Here is the url for your repository's API Browser:

 When using the API Browser, you must first select the ref for the query.
 The ref select box will allow you to select any present or future release which is accessible.

 Note that if you're supposed to have access to future releases and you can't see them, you may have to log in.
 To do that, click on the lock icon in the upper-right corner and this will ask for your credentials to reveal the future release refs.

 The form by default is "Everything", which retrieves and allows you to query all your content.